tldr-pages/tldr/pages/linux/edquota.md

 > Edit quotas for a user or group.
 By default it operates on all file systems with quotas.
 > Quota information is stored permanently in the `quota.user` and `quota.group` files in the root of the filesystem.

-- Edit quota of current user:
+- Edit quota of the current user:

 `edquota --user $(whoami)`

-- Edit quota of specific user:
+- Edit quota of a specific user:

 `sudo edquota --user {{username}}`

-- Edit quota a group:
+- Edit quota for a group:

 `sudo edquota --group {{group}}`